-Our bylaws require the board of directors and the Executive Committee to meet at least once per month.
-The Chairman of the board of directors may call a meeting of directors at any time and must call such a meeting upon the request of any director.
-The quorum requirement for meetings of the board of directors is a majority of the members, and if a quorum is not available one hour after the time set for a regularly called meeting, the Chairman or the person serving in his place at such meeting may invite the alternates of the same class as the absent directors to join the meeting in order to reach the minimum quorum.
-Resolutions must be adopted by a majority of the directors present (except for the cases when the director has an interest conflicting with those of the company); however, the chairman or the person serving in his place at a particular meeting is entitled to cast the deciding vote in the case of a tie.
+Our bylaws require the Board of Directors and the Executive Committee to meet at least once per month.
+The Chairman of the Board of Directors may call a meeting of directors at any time and must call such a meeting upon the request of any director.
+The quorum requirement for meetings of the Board of Directors is a majority of the members, and if a quorum is not available one hour after the time set for a regularly called meeting, the Chairman or the person serving in his place at such meeting may invite the alternates of the same class as the absent directors to join the meeting in order to reach the minimum quorum.
+Resolutions must be adopted by a majority of the directors present, and each director shall have the right to one vote (except for the cases when the director has an interest conflicting with those of the company); however, the chairman or the person serving in his place at a particular meeting is entitled to cast the deciding vote in the case of a tie.
 Because of the election of directors by classes of shares, for as long as several classes of shares of our capital stock are outstanding, the appointment of directors by cumulative voting will not apply.